Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_20.md

 {{> DiffBox tutorialName="angular-meteor" step="20.25"}}

-So now we have image gallery with ability to edit and add images, add a description to the images, and ability to sort.
+So now we have image gallery with ability to add images, edit them, add a description and sort.
-Now we just need to add the logic that connect those images with that party we are creating!
+Now we just need to add the logic that connect those images with the party we are creating!

 ### Link Image To Object

-So as you know, we have all the images stored in `newPartyImages` array, we let's implement the `createParty` function, and save a link to the image with it's order:
+So as you know, we have all the images stored in `newPartyImages` array, Let's implement the `createParty` function, and save a link to the images with the right order:
 {{> DiffBox tutorialName="angular-meteor" step="20.26"}}

 And now update the button to call this function: